-The Definition of the eight scanlinedirection values
+The provide the eight scanline direction values

 After the RIP process, the orientation of the digital film set might be different from the orientation of the original production file.
-RIP options that result in an orientation change are left/right mirroring and rotation over multiples of $90^{\circ}$ .
+RIP options that result in an orientation change are left/right mirroring and rotation over multiples of 90°.
 In total, this can result in eight different digital film set orientations, independently of the number of transformations that were performed or the order in which they were performed.
 Each of these resulting digital film set orientations can be defined in an unambiguous way by specifying how the scanline direction and scanline origin in the digital film set are positioned compared to the original production file.

-The picture below shows the original production file and the eight possibilities for the scanline orientation.
+The picture below shows the original production file and the eight possible scanline orientations.

-In the table below, these eight different values are listed, together with the original production file, the resulting digital film set and a possible set of transformations to obtain that specific digital film set orientation (using left/right mirroring and clockwise rotations of 180° and 90°).
+The table below lists these eight different values, together with the original production file, the resulting digital film set and a possible set of transformations to obtain that specific digital film set orientation (using left/right mirroring and clockwise rotations of 180° and 90°):

-Production file Transformations during the Rip process Digital film set Scanlinedirection Value F No transformation F 0 F 1.
-Clockwise rotation of 90° - 1 1 F 1.
-Clockwise rotation of 180° н 2 F Clockwise rotation of 180° Clockwise rotation of 90° L. 3 F 1.
-Mirror left/right ٦ 4 F Mirror left/ right Clockwise rotation of 90° - 44 5 F Mirror left/right Clockwise rotation of 180° L· 6 F Mirror left/right Clockwise rotation of 180° Clockwise rotation of 90° 7
+Production Transformations during the RIP Digital film Scanline direction file process set Value F No transformation F 0 F 1.
+Clockwise rotation of 90° 1 F 1.
+Clockwise rotation of 180° н 2 F Clockwise rotation of 180° Clockwise rotation of 90° L 3 F 1.
+Mirror left/right 3 4 F Mirror left/ right Clockwise rotation of 90° - 11 5 F Mirror left/right Clockwise rotation of 180° L· 6 F Mirror left/right Clockwise rotation of 180° Clockwise rotation of 90° ι.
+7

-Topacity of inks
+P Opacity of inks

-There are two properties in the ink element that provide information about the opacity of an ink: egInk:attribute and egInk:opacity.
+In the element ink, there are two properties that provide information about its opacity: egInk:attribute and egInk:opacity.

-When the egInk:attribute property has "opaque" or "technical" as value, an opacity of 100% must be used when viewing this ink in combination with other inks (overprint).
-In case the egInk:attribute has "normal" or "varnish" as value, the opacity value that must be used for viewing purposes is the value that is stored in the egInk:opacity property.
+- When the egInk:attribute property has "opaque" or "technical" as value, an opacity of 100% must be used when viewing this ink in combination with other inks (overprint). - In case the egInk:attribute has "normal" or "varnish" as value, the opacity value that must be used for viewing purposes is the value that is stored in the egInk:opacity property.